JoshStiemsma/VirbelaExercise01/README.md

 Unity Version: 2021.3.6f1

 Plugins
-  Zenject/Extenject
+  - Zenject/Extenject

 Includes:
-  Unity Testing with Dependecy Injection
+  - Unity Testing with Dependecy Injection
-  Multiple Selectable Distance Calculation
+  - Multiple Selectable Distance Calculation
-  Realtime Editor features
+  - Realtime Editor features
-  Save/Load via Json
+  - Save/Load via Json
-  XML documentation
+  - XML documentation

-**Assignment:**
+  - Key input with "I" for item and "B" for bot

+# Assignment:

 Exercise 1
 In this exercise you'll configure a Unity scene and write scripts to create an interactive experience.
 As you progress through the steps, feel free to add comments to the code about why you choose to do things a certain way.
 Add comments if you felt like there's a better, but more time intensive way to implement specific functionality.
 It's OK to be more verbose in your comments than typical, to give us a better idea of your thoughts when writing the code.